asqasq/docs/openwhisk/openwhisk.md

 start containers.
 In order to have kubernetes host and domain names created for function docker containers, it is needed to start function containers using the kubernetes mechanism, instead of the plain docker mechanism.
 To configure the invoker to start function containers using kubernetes.
+For example clusterconf.yaml:

         whisk:
           ingress: